 You need to remember that as exciting as being in a new relationship is, you have to watch your step.
 Although there is nothing wrong with showering your partner with love, there is a fine line between being attentive and smothering.

 Do not be blinded by love and learn to pay attention to the signals.
-When you constantly cross the line of your partner’s tolerance and annoyance, your partner will probably display telltale signs that enough is enough, and that they need you to back away.
+When you constantly cross the line between your partner’s tolerance and annoyance, your partner will probably display telltale signs that enough is enough and that they need you to back away.

 Smothering someone with love does not prove that you love them.
 Rather, it displays signs of insecurity and selfishness.
 There is nothing wrong with showering your significant other with your undying love and attention, but crossing that fine line and traversing into the region of smothering is easier than you think.

 Many say that the reason they smother their loved ones is that they are afraid of losing them.
 But almost always, the truth is, the more you suffocate them with love and attention, the further away you are pushing them.

 When you really think about it, loving someone does not mean you have to breathe down their necks and keep tabs on them every minute of every day.
 Love is meant to be generous and trustworthy.
 If you cannot offer your new love these fundamentals, then you are not ready to be in a relationship.
 [Read: 15 subtle and shocking signs of a secretly controlling boyfriend]

 Loving someone is wanting the best for them, even if it means you are not getting what you want.
 Here are five big reasons why too much smothering will push your new love away.